shef088/arbitrum-d-s/Og.md

 ```

 ## Setup Frontend
-1. Install the frontend dependencies and run the following commands in the terminal
+1.Install the frontend dependencies and run the following commands in the terminal
 ```bash
 cd frontend
 yarn install